Find out what you’re eligible for

 Employer impacted by COVID or you were recently stood-down

-The government recently announced the JobKeeper payment to help keep people in jobs and support businesses affected by the economic impact of COVID-19.
+The government recently announced the extension of the JobKeeper payment to help keep people in jobs and support businesses affected by the economic impact of COVID-19.

 Find more information and see if you are eligible here.